Reptiles

 Tortoise Maze

-Examples of previous studies include:
+Some previous studies include:

-• Cold-blooded care: are cognitive judgement bias tests appropriate for use with reptiles?
+Cold-blooded care: are cognitive judgement bias tests appropriate for use with reptiles?

-• The impact of enrichment on cognition in reptiles
+The impact of enrichment on cognition in reptiles

 How can I get involved?

 We have our own reptiles at the University that are cared for by a team of dedicated animal technicians.
-We currently have a small colony of bearded dragons, and a larger group of red-footed tortoises.
+We currently have a small colony of bearded dragons, leopard geckos and a larger group of red-footed tortoises.
 Our students frequently work with our reptiles to carry out behavioural or training studies for their dissertations, practicals and postgraduate work.
 Below are some photos of our resident reptiles!

 " "" "